 - Risk-taking behaviours

-Why do children in foster care have so many difficulties?
+Why do children in foster care have difficulties?

 Many looked-after-children have suffered from emotional and physical neglect, sometimes physical or sexual abuse within birth families.
 Often, there have been inter-generational mental health difficulties, learning disabilities and past histories of local authority care are common.
 They have experienced, and may still be exposed to, domestic violence, drug and alcohol misuse, physical, sexual and emotional abuse.
 In addition, some have childhood illnesses to contend with and suffer repeated bereavement and loss.